Aswaic/Project1/README.md

 ## Summary of the approach

 ### 1. **Candidate generation**
-I generate top-50 candidate books for each user using:
+We generate top-50 candidate books for each user using:
 - Collaborative Filtering (CF)
 - TF-IDF content similarity on titles + subjects
 - BERT-based embeddings (MiniLM)

 ### 2. **Blended hybrid score**
-I combine the 3 models using a weighted sum:
+We combine the 3 models using a weighted sum:
 - BERT: 50%
 - TF-IDF: 25%
 - CF: 25%